-Continuing with a discussion of coined-word names, this post is about alternatively-spelled names.
+Continuing with descriptions of coined-word names, this post concerns alternatively-spelled words.